-Packed into 100 acres (40 hectares), the superb San Diego Zoo presents a stunning variety of nature’s largest, smallest, noblest, oddest, and most endangered creatures.
-This famous zoo has more than 3,000 animals representing over 800 species in a beautifully landscaped 100 acres (40.5 hectares), typically in lush enclosures that replicate their natural habitat.
+The world-famous San Diego Zoo presents a stunning variety of nature’s largest, smallest, exotic, and most endangered creatures.
+The epic zoo has more than 3,700 animals representing over 800 species in a beautifully landscaped 100 acres (40.5 hectares), typically in lush enclosures that replicate their natural habitat.
 San Diego Zoo is considered to be one of the best and well-known zoos in the world, and is a must-see attraction in sunny Southern California.